It is a sobering thought that every one of us has a long, intricate trail of data in the wider world.

 Don’t panic!
 Help is out there

 If you are confused or concerned by issues surrounding the data you hold, don’t worry.
-You are not the first, and you are certainly not alone in feeling that way.
-The first step, the only step that really matters at the beginning of that journey towards data handling compliance and peace of mind, is this-
+You are not the first and are certainly not alone in feeling that way.
+The first step, the only step that matters at the beginning of that journey towards data handling compliance and peace of mind, is this-

 Establishing exactly what data you hold